-Our external auditors are BDO LLP.
+Our external auditors for the annual report and accounts are BDO LLP.
 They may be contacted at 55 Baker Street, Marylebone, London W1U 7EU.

 The Society is a mutual organisation, owned by its members i.e. its policyholders, and has no shareholders.
 At General Meetings, all eligible members over the age of 18 have one vote, irrespective of the number or value of policies they hold, and all votes count equally.